hanabi/hanabi.github.io/README.md

 * However, if the 5 is **one-away** from chop, then we agree that it has a special meaning, and that the clue is NOT a *Play Clue* at all.
 * Instead, it is understood that the clue is a *5's Chop Move*, and the player should *Chop Move* their chop in a manner similar to the *Trash Chop Move*.
 * Note that the *5's Chop Move* is different than the *Trash Chop Move* in that you can only chop move ONE card with it.
 Thus, if you clue a 5 and it is TWO (or more) slots away from the chop, then it is to be assumed to be a *Play Clue* on the 5.
+* Similar to the *Trash Chop Move*, if a *5's Chop Move* touches MULTIPLE 5's, then it only *Chop Moves* the cards to the right of the right-most 5.
+For example, in a 3-player game:
+  * All the 1's are played on the stacks.
+  * Bob has a completely unclued hand.
+  * Alice clues 5's to Bob, which touches a 5 in slot 2 and a 5 in slot 4.
+  * Bob ONLY *Chop Moves* his slot 5 card.

 ### The Scream Discard Chop Move (Deliberately Discarding Instead of Playing)